BS Habilitation of the Deaf & Hard of Hearing

 The Davies School of Communication Sciences and Disorders offers an MS in speech-language pathology with an optional emphasis in bilingual speech-language pathology.
-Graduate studies in speech-language pathology offer an exciting array of academic and clinical experiences that lead to eligibility for the ASHA Certificate of Clinical Competence and Texas state licensure as a speech-language pathologist.
-Initial learning situations take place in the Miller Speech & Hearing Clinic, fully-equipped facility located on the TCU campus.
-Additional adult and child learning experiences will occur at externships in hospitals, rehabilitation centers and on campus.
+Graduate studies in speech-language pathology offer an exciting array of academic and clinical experiences that lead to eligibility for the ASHA Certificate of Clinical Competence and state licensure as a speech-language pathologist.

 Ph.D. in Health Sciences

-The Davies School of Communication Sciences & Disorders offers a research doctorate through Harris College in the form of a Ph.D. in Health Sciences with an emphasis in communication sciences and disorders.
+The Davies School of Communication Sciences & Disorders offers a research doctorate through Harris College of Nursing and Health Sciences in the form of a Ph.D. in Health Sciences with an emphasis in communication sciences and disorders.
 More information about the Ph.D. program can be found here.

 Areas of Study